docxology/p3if/docs/p3if_paste.md

 7. enable formal and visual comparison of complex objects, components, and outcomes, and
 8. establish common vocabularies and narratives among practitioners and teams [6,7].
-Frameworks often function as a kind of “pre-flight safety checklist,” to ensure that certain things have been addressed before work begins or before work is considered complete, [5] and as a tool to help taxonomize risks, approaches, phenomena, and objects [4,8–13].
+Frameworks often function as a kind of "pre-flight safety checklist," to ensure that certain things have been addressed before work begins or before work is considered complete, [5] and as a tool to help taxonomize risks, approaches, phenomena, and objects [4,8–13].
 Requirements engineering frameworks bring rigor, repeatability, and comparability to otherwise complex processes, transforming implicit heuristics into formal patterns, and, in some cases, formal patterns into accountability and compliance.
-Where enforceability and compliance requirements are established and in place, frameworks can constitute “duties of care,” rendering the performance of activities more consistent, interoperable, professional, insurable, and trustworthy.
+Where enforceability and compliance requirements are established and in place, frameworks can constitute "duties of care," rendering the performance of activities more consistent, interoperable, professional, insurable, and trustworthy.
 In order to support these benefits, a framework must have some level of accuracy in mapping the system of interest that the user is navigating, but it is also important to consider the tradeoffs between navigability (i.e. usability) and unyielding accuracy.
-A “1:1” matching of the details of a framework with its subject system does little to reduce the cognitive load associated with decision-making.
-Don Norman observed that mental models “need not be technically accurate (and usually are not), but they must be functional” [14], which is a practice-oriented analog to the statistician’s maxim that “all models are wrong but some are useful” [15].
+A "1:1" matching of the details of a framework with its subject system does little to reduce the cognitive load associated with decision-making.
+Don Norman observed that mental models "need not be technically accurate (and usually are not), but they must be functional" [14], which is a practice-oriented analog to the statistician's maxim that "all models are wrong but some are useful" [15].
 The same might be said of frameworks for information systems.
-The imperative of frameworks is not to capture every minute aspect of the system of interest through overelaboration, but instead to generate economical and evocative models to facilitate the identification of salient relationships (Occam’s razor) and cultivate clarity for what is relevant for a system [15].
+The imperative of frameworks is not to capture every minute aspect of the system of interest through overelaboration, but instead to generate economical and evocative models to facilitate the identification of salient relationships (Occam's razor) and cultivate clarity for what is relevant for a system [15].
 Frameworks are maps, not the territories they 4 represent; they facilitate navigation of the territory and must be updated when it changes,